 The 50,000 Chase Ultimate Rewards points could be even more valuable than cash.
 While you can certainly redeem the points for $500 in cash, it might be more lucrative to transfer those points to one of the many travel companies that partner with Chase, like Hyatt and United.

 With Chase Sapphire Reserve and Chase Sapphire Preferred, points are worth 1.5 cents and 1.25 cents, respectively.
-With this conversion, the 50,000 points sign-up bonus is worth $750 when redeeming through the Chase Sapphire Reserve travel portal and $625 for the Chase Sapphire Preferred travel portal, giving you even more than just $500 cash back.
+With this conversion, the 50,000 points Sapphire Reserve sign-up bonus is worth $750 when redeeming through the Chase Sapphire Reserve travel portal.
+The 60,000 points Sapphire Preferred bonus is also worth $750 when redeemed through the travel portal.
+Both give you even more than just $500 cash back.

 Keep in mind that transferring your points to travel partners might squeeze even more worth out of them.
 Current Chase partners include United MileagePlus, British Airways Avios, Korean Air Skypass, Hyatt, or Marriott Rewards.